 Grand Hotel Minerva

-Grand Hotel Minerva combines the finest tradition in hospitality with modern features and is set in one of the best spots to visit Florence – close to the main railway station, a few minutes from all major sights.
+Grand Hotel Minerva combines the finest tradition in hospitality with modern features and it’s set in one of the best locations in Florence – close to the main railway station, a few minutes from all major sights.
 The hotel features rooftop bar, swimming pool, gym and relax area with large jacuzzi.